elasticio/component-commons-library/README.md

 - fetchAllFlowsForWorkspace(options) - Fetch all flows for a given workspace
 - fetchAllCredentialsForWorkspace(options) - Fetch all credentials for a given workspace
 - fetchAllSecretsForWorkspace - Fetch all secrets for a given workspace
+- fetchSecretById - Fetch secret by id for a given workspace
+- refreshTokenBySecretId - Refresh token by secret id for a given workspace
 - fetchComponentsAccessibleFromContract(options) - Fetch All Components Accessible From a Given Workspace
 - splitParallelization(maxParallelization, splitFactor) - Helping method to calculate right number of parallel calls
 - fetchFlowList(options) - Fetches a list of flows